esmerek/terrific-zebra-dadb5/content/pages/blog/art-of-modern-work.md

 image_alt: lorem-ipsum
 excerpt: >-
-  How can the capabilities of modern work be made manageable, secure, and accessible - at the same time?
+  How can the capabilities of modern work be made manageable, secure, and accessible - all together at the same time?
 Is it magic or simply the Art of Modern Work?
 Let us look at it together.
 seo:
   title: The Art of Modern Work - Epic Fusion GmbH
   description: >-